 Today we’re going to keep things a little simple.
-We’re going to trade trends with price action analysis.
+We’re going to trade trends with price action analysis as the main weapon of choice.
 Now I know I’ve twisted your brain cells lately with the pin bar, inside bar, e.t.c This time we’re going to play with the trends.
 We’re going to learn how to ascertain when a market is trending and how to trade these trends .

 What In The World Is A Trend?

 Some of you may be wondering.
 “What in the world is a trend?”
 Well, in the forex world, a trend is a hot point of confluence(That word again) which increases the probability of a trade.
 It provides general information about the direct of the market.
 Now there are three types of trends.
 They are:

 - Horizontal or Sideways Trend